Root Canals in Charlotte and Concord

 If you are experiencing any of the following symptoms, contact us today:

 At Modern Family Dental Care, we only use the most advanced dental technology and techniques to give our patients beautiful, healthy smiles.
 If you’re interested in learning more about our root canal therapy, contact us today.
 Our friendly, caring staff are happy to answer questions you may have about any of our dental services in Concord Mills, Northlake.

 ROOT CANAL FAQS

 1) Will I be in Pain After the Procedure?

 In most cases, any pain associated with a root canal will begin to subside within 48 hours.
 However, discomfort can last several days following the procedure.
 Over-the-counter medicine, such as ibuprofen, Aleve, or aspirin will assist with pain management.

 2) How Long Does a Root Canal Last?

 Even if no pain is present, a root canal may be necessary to save an infected tooth.
-Upon exam, our dentists at Modern Family Dental Care’s Charlotte and Concord offices can tell if the pulp of your tooth is infected and advise the best treatment plan.
+Upon examination, our dentists at Modern Family Dental Care’s Northlake and Concord Mills offices can tell if the pulp of your tooth is infected and advise the best treatment plan.